pahancha/techies-meetups-nextjs/README.md

 # Techie's Meetups

 Tcechie's Meetups is a Next.js application designed to display information about meetups within the tech community.
 Users can register in the Tcechie's Meetups application and create clubs.
 New meetups can be scheduled under these registered clubs.
 The application comprises two user types:
-##### Please note that techie's meetups is a pet project.
-It is built with the intention of learning the technologies associated with.

 - **Users**: They can register, create clubs, organize meetups, and update their own clubs and meetups.
 - **Admins**: They have access to admin-specific information and the capability to delete clubs and meetups.
 However, admins cannot update them.